 I keep several in my kit as well as just at home for stomach bugs to let the kids use in their rooms for times when they can’t make it to the toilet.

-Many people swear by essential oils for all of life's ailments and I have heard first hand from several friends that this oil works well in helping to prevent car sickness.
+Many people swear by essential oils for all of life’s ailments. and I have heard firsthand from several friends that essential oils work well in helping to prevent car sickness in toddlers and kids.

-Along with motion sickness can also often come upset stomach and I have found that having Pepto chewables on hand for my kids can make a big difference and help settle their tummies, even after vomitting.
+Does Pepto Bismol help motion sickness?
+It can!
+Along with motion sickness can also often come upset stomach and I have found that having Pepto chewables on hand for my kids can make a big difference and help settle their tummies, even after vomiting.

 My car sick prone child is not yet 2 but once he reaches that age I will be adding Dramamine for kids to my emergency kit!

-I know for me using dramamine always makes me tired and sleeping in the car can help prevent motion sickness too so that side effect will be welcome when it comes to helping my sweet boy avoiding sickness when traveling!
+I know for me using Dramamine always makes me tired and sleeping in the car can help prevent motion sickness too so that side effect will be welcome when it comes to helping my sweet boy avoid sickness when traveling!

-I think you know you've entered real Mom-Status when you ALWAYS have a roll of toliet paper on hand in your vehicle.
+I think you know you’ve entered real Mom-Status when you ALWAYS have a roll of toilet paper on hand in your vehicle.